Old Town Road: Music video

 There are two music videos accompanying the song: the "Official Video" and an extended cut, the "Official Movie", released before the official video.
 Both videos are directed by Calmatic and contains guest appearances from Chris Rock, Haha Davis, Rico Nasty, Diplo, Jozzy, the song's producer YoungKio, and Vince Staples.
 It has accumulated over 718 million views on YouTube for the official movie, and a billion views for its official video.
-At the 62nd Annual Grammy Awards, the video won in the Grammy Award for Best Music Video category.
+At the 62nd Annual Grammy Awards, where Lil Nas X performed the song, the video won in the Grammy Award for Best Music Video category.
+The video was additionally nominated for an American Music Award in the Favorite Music Video category, and was nominated for several awards at the 2019 MTV Video Music Awards.